giampaolo-battaglia/lifeatlas/README.md

-# 🧭 Life Atlas
+# 🧭 Life Atlas Concept in progress

 > *Map your memories.
 Explore yourself.*

-Life Atlas is a personal digital memory map that transforms the way you organize and explore your life experiences.
+Life Atlas initial concept - a personal digital memory map that transforms the way you organize and explore your life experiences.
 Instead of traditional chronological journaling, Life Atlas lets you pin memories to real-world locations, creating an interactive map of your personal journey.
+Be kind, work in progress!

 ## ✨ Features